stalj/prg-basics/07-Arrays/06-Arrays.md

 1. Tic-Tac-Toe is a simple yet fun game for two players.
 You play on a grid of nine squares arranged in three rows and three columns.

    The array below shows a Tic-Tac-Toe board.
-Write a program that displays a board on the screen.
+Write a program that prints a board on the screen.

    ```python
    # 3x3 Tic-Tac-Toe board